TheEmpty/mighty_mule_gate/README.md

 expanded to non-salty uses-cases like using an RFID to recognize cars and having that call out to this micro service.

+## How
+Will update after feature complete* with photos of install and general idea on setup.
+Right now only geared at developers that are comfortable to `git pull` and `cargo build`.

 ### TODO:
 * test suite
 * possibly: a simple HTML page that has buttons to open, close, or hold gate.